tcollins6049/bluetooth_hive_connect/README.md

 This React Native application connects to a Raspberry Pi GATT server to monitor and manage various data points from a beehive.
 The application allows users to input a password, verify it with the server, and then access real-time data from the beehive, from sensor readings.
 The application is written in TypeScript and uses various libraries for charts and BLE communication.

+Additional and more in depth documentation located in the 'docs' folder.
+This additional documentation contains a application usage tutorial.

 ## Features

 - **BLE Hive Connection:** Connects to a Raspberry Pi GATT server.